Reactor™ - The manual

 alt text

-Here you can see all projects saved on the controller.
+Here, you can see all projects saved on the controller.

-1. Use the buttons in the bottom to create new projects or import/export existing projects.
-Reactor Projects are stored as .rpj (ReaactorProject Format) and can be imported on other controllers easily.
+1. Use the buttons at the bottom to create new projects or import/export existing ones.
+Reactor Projects are stored as .rpj (Reactor Project Format) and can easily be imported on other controllers.

-7. Using the advanced toggle you can show the components of your project.
+7. Using the advanced toggle, you can show the components of your project.
 See below.

 Tip

-You can also switch the project from the controller using the SystemBehavior Change Reactor Project
+You can also switch the project from the controller using the System Behavior Change Reactor Project

 Advanced Project View